nurd37/C64-first-steps/README.md

 , undoubtedly, great group of guru's in this community.

-I liked to share those thoughts in the coming days and see if there is interest and a feeling of 'yeah! let's kick start this new wonderful piece of 8 bit tech with
+I like to share those thoughts in the coming days and see if there is interest and a feeling of 'yeah! let's kick start this new wonderful piece of 8 bit tech with